GrizzlT/HypixelPublicAPIMod/README.md

 It wouldn't really be user-friendly if every mod handled this part (especially the key part) on their own.

-That's the reason this mod was made.
+That's the reason why this mod was made.
 It has following features:
 - This mod will manage the user's `API key` in one place
 - This mod will provide an instance of the API to other mods!
 - This mod will check whether an API key is present and whether the amount of queries sent, hasn't exceeded the query limit.